Scientific Name: Ursus americanus americanus

 PHYSICAL CHARACTERISTICS: Most American black bears are black, naturally; however, they can also be lighter colors like brown, gray, cinnamon, or even cream, depending on the region.
 Generally, these bears have muzzles lighter than their fur and a light spot on their chest.
 American black bears can be four to seven feet long, but usually fall within the five to six feet range.
 Their weight, ranging from 150-600 pounds, is contingent on factors like gender and time of year; males are roughly 25% larger than females, and the bears weigh much more prior to hibernation than afterwards.
 Because they have relatively short legs and walk on the entire sole of their feet (like humans), American black bears can cover long distances without tiring.
 They have sharp claws which contribute to swift tree climbing and digging for food.
 The contrast between their large snouts and small eyes and ears indicates a dominant sense of smell accompanied by weaker senses of vision and hearing.

 Female American black bears have a strong maternal instinct, and they spend most of their lives preparing to have cubs and raising their cubs.
 Mating occurs between May and July, and gestation lasts two to three months.
 Offspring are not born until January-February due to delayed implantation.
 However, a female will start her den preparations as early as mid-July to promote the success of her young.
-She must also consume a lot of nutritious food in the months before hibernation to ensure she has enough body fat to maintain her own health and the health of her unborn young.
+She must also consume a lot of nutritious food in the months before entering a period of winter lethargy to ensure she has enough body fat to maintain her own health and the health of her unborn young.
 The first few years of sexual maturity, many females cannot maintain their pregnancies, so they attempt to gain even more weight for their next pregnancy.
 When a female successfully holds a pregnancy, she gives birth to two (sometimes three) altricial cubs.
 The cubs are completely dependent on their mother for the first year, but usually stay with her a second year for protection.
 Due to this rearing behavior, females reproduce every other year.